mrqc/bitcoin-blk-file-reader/README.md

 ```

 After that you get the output to the console.
 This script is very easy to understand and you can use it on your own.

+NOTICE: Some addresses are not calculated yet, they are multisig addresses, I did not have time to add the code, but I will